Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 #### For Starter Plans

-1. The node is stopped.
+1. The instance is stopped.
 The database is unreachable.
-2. A new primary node is booted with the targeted version.
+2. A new primary instance is booted with the targeted version.
-3. `pg_upgrade` is executed on this new node.
+3. `pg_upgrade` is executed on this new instance.
-4. The node is restarted.
+4. The instance is restarted.
 The database is reachable again and the application can use it normally.
 5. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
 PostgreSQL® uses these statistics to determine the most efficient execution plans for queries.
+6. The application is restarted to ensure proper connexions.
+This shouldn't cause any additional downtime.
-6. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.
+7. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.

+Since we have to completely stop the instance to upgrade it, **a downtime is inevitable**.

+We usually roughly estimate the overall downtime of the operation by assuming 1 minute of unavailibility per 10GiB of data.
+This remains a raw estimation and our experience tends to show that it often takes less time.

 #### For Business Plans

 1. The entire cluster is stopped.
 The database is unreachable.
-2. A new primary node is booted with the targeted version.
+2. A new primary instance is booted with the targeted version.
-3. `pg_upgrade` is executed on this new node.
+3. `pg_upgrade` is executed on this new primary instance.
-4. The primary node is restarted.
+4. The new primary instance is restarted.
 The database is reachable again and the application can use it normally.
 5. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
 PostgreSQL® uses these statistics to determine the most efficient execution plans for queries.
+6. The application is restarted to ensure proper connexions.
+This shouldn't cause any additional downtime.
-6. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.
+7. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.
-7. The standby node is rebuilt from scratch, based on the primary node data.
+8. The standby instance is rebuilt from scratch, based on the primary instance data.
 This means the database lives in a degraded state until the end of the replication process.

 {% warning %}